sparna-git/skos-play/README.md

 ### Create SKOS classifications from Excel / Google spreadsheets

-The SKOS Play converter is a tool to easily maintain classifications in Excel and turn them into SKOS, following a simple file template, with specific column headers.
+The [SKOS Play converter](http://labs.sparna.fr/skos-play/convert) is a tool to easily maintain classifications in Excel and turn them into SKOS, following a simple file template, with specific column headers.

 The converter is also integrated with Google Spreadsheets, so you can even maintain your classification collaboratively, and turn it directly into SKOS !

-### Validate / test SKOS files
+### Validate SKOS files

 SKOS Play includes a frontend for the qSKOS validator, hosted in a separate project : [SKOS-testing-tool](https://github.com/sparna-git/skos-testing-tool)

+## Who is using SKOS Play ?

 ## Contribution guidelines